jnozzi/cocoadev.com/markdown/LoadingDocumentsAtStartup.md

 As added comfort to the user you might want to offer the possibility of restoring all the documents that where open at the time of quitting at startup.
 This can be accomplished through various means.
-Here most of the work is done by the application controller, a delegate of the General/NSApplication instance, the defaults and the shared instance of the General/NSDocumentController.
-All the coding is done in the application controller http://goo.gl/General/OeSCu
+Here most of the work is done by the application controller, a delegate of the NSApplication instance, the defaults and the shared instance of the NSDocumentController.
+All the coding is done in the application controller http://goo.gl/OeSCu

 ----
 **Interface Builder**
 ----
-If you don't have one for your document based application yet you need to create an empty class, drag the class into the General/MainMenu.nib file, and create an instance.
+If you don't have one for your document based application yet you need to create an empty class, drag the class into the MainMenu.nib file, and create an instance.
 Ctrl-Drag a connection from the "Files owner" to your instance and make it the delegat.
-The files owner here represents the General/NSApplication object.
+The files owner here represents the NSApplication object.

-The General/NSApplication delegate gets called for application wide events like startup, quitting, hide and show.
+The NSApplication delegate gets called for application wide events like startup, quitting, hide and show.
 It is also very helpful if you want to direct events from the Menu to the current document in document based applications.

 ----
-**General/NSUserDefaults**
+**NSUserDefaults**
 ----
 To use the defaults system you should declare an identifier for your applikation (in PB target settings, under "Applikation Settings" if you don't supply one the Name of the applikations is going to be used.
-Apple suggests that you use a java-like identifier (e.g. com.apple.General/ProjectBuilder).
+Apple suggests that you use a java-like identifier (e.g. com.apple.ProjectBuilder).

 ----
 **The Code**